mviereck/dockerfile-x11docker-xfce/README.md

  - With pulseaudio in image, sound support with `--pulseaudio`
  - Language locale settings with                `--lang $LANG`

-See `x11docker --help` for further options.
+Look at `x11docker --help` for further options.

 # Extend base image
 To add your desired applications, create your own Dockerfile with this image as a base.
 Example: